What Are The Standard Curtain Sizes (Size Chart Included)

 Make a mark on the wall, or if you already have a curtain pole fixed in place, then you can use that instead.
 Measure straight down from your curtain rod or the mark on the wall to the point where you want your curtains to reach.

 This might be the floor, or it might be just below the windowsill.
 If you want your curtains to drape along the floor, add an additional 2 inches to your length measurement.
-The final measurement is the length of curtains you need to order.
+The final measurement is the length of the curtains you need to order.

 If the exact length isn’t available as standard, you could adjust the position of your curtain rod so that it hangs the curtains at a more suitable length, or you could have curtains custom-made to your measurements.